jchultarsky101/pcli/README.md

 The reason for the UUID of the model to be included as the first column is simple.
 You can concatenate the output of many executions of this command into one single file.
 That larger file will contain metadata for many models.
 You will see how that becomes helpful in the next section.

-## Uploading Metadata
+## Uploading metadata

 In some cases, we need to associate additional metadata with the geometry of a model.
-The command "upload-model-meta" serves this purpose.
+The command **upload-model-meta** serves this purpose.

 ```bash
 pcli help upload-model-meta